- Planting Time Is Critical

 In order to properly treat plant diseases, it is important to identify which specific organism is causing the problem.
 The University of Georgia has a plant diagnostic clinic to which Extension agents can submit samples for identification and control recommendations.
 Contact your county Extension office for information on sample submission.

-The authors wish to acknowledge the assistance of Dr. Doug Bailey, former faculty member at NC State University and current head of the University of Georgia?s Department of Horticulture, for supplying a portion of the information used in this publication.
+Original manuscript by Gary L. Wade and Paul A. Thomas, Former UGA Extension Horticulturists.
+The authors wish to acknowledge the assistance of Dr. Doug Bailey, former faculty member at NC State University and current head of the University of Georgia's Department of Horticulture, for supplying a portion of the information used in this publication.

 Status and Revision History